 - Create a child stream using mkstream -t < time-1>, and prevent changes to the stream using lock.
-This is similar to creating a snapshot of the parent stream at < time-1>. - Subsequently, after changes have been made in the parent stream, unlock the child stream, update its "snapshot" with chstream -t <time-2>, then lock it again.
+This is similar to creating a snapshot of the parent stream at < time-1>. - Subsequently, after changes have been made in the parent stream, unlock the child stream, update its "snapshot" with chstream -t < time-2>, then lock it again.

 (required) Specify a name for the new stream.
-The name must begin with a non-digit other than dot (.), and must not include either a slash (/) or a backslash (\).
+The name may begin with a digit (provided there is at least one non-digit in the name), must not begin with a dot (.), must not include either a slash (/) or a backslash (\) and must not be a name of digits only.